Medic1111/DEEPSINK-REACT-CONTEXTAPI/README.md

 - Cart CheckOut: Will render another portal

 Checking out will render a new modal, via portal, explaining its the end of the demo project., As well as allow for modal closing via button, likely using context for the new modal.

+[ARYSE_TANSY]: Self-taught full-stack web developer on a life-long journey of learning and applying new skills.